stacks-network/rendezvous/docs/chapter_7.md

 )
 ```

 To test the buggy version of the contract, replace the valid `increment` function with the faulty version.
-Then, you can write Clarity invariants or property-based tests to detect the issue.
+Then, you can write Clarity invariants and property-based tests to detect the issue.

 ### Invariants